 We also visited several companies in Pakistan, in both Lahore and Karachi, ranging from the auto industry to glass manufacturing.
 One of the businesses that we took notice of was the largest insurance businesses in the country.
 The market is expanding rapidly and the company is focused on reducing its internal inefficiencies, so the promise of a good investment is clear.
 The Pakistani market itself has suffered over the past months and weeks due to foreign investors pulling their money out, just as it has been happening in many of the other developing markets.
 This resulted in a lot of unnecessary portfolio volatility, but at the same time provided several opportunities to make investments.

 The overall volatility in our target markets has got worse in the recent months.
 The world is holding its breath waiting for the U.S. interest hike.
-The rate increase in itself won’t have that much of a direct impact on our bank in Botswana, for example, or on many of our other investments, but the general nervousness is visible in the investor behavior.
+The rate increase in itself won’t have that much of a direct impact on the fund's bank in Botswana, for example, or on many of the fund's other investments, but the general nervousness is visible in the investor behavior.
 We, nonetheless, are sticking to our strategy and have made several new investments in some very interesting companies that we believe will add value to the portfolio in the future.

 Turkish business leaders seemed pleased with market conditions, even though some expected relative weakness in the first half of the year due to the decrease of trade with Russia.
 Local economists in contrast were eager both to understand the programs of the AK Party that regained its stronghold of the parliament and to see whether the President would again try to dictate rates to the central bank.
 Government actions remain to be seen, but our company visits did not let us down.